blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 may fire ten rounds of ammunition in rapid succession on a ten foot cube.
 Every creature inside the cube must succeed a DC15 dex saving throw or receive the weapon’s normal damage.
 This consumes ten rounds of ammunition.
-If the creature is beyond the weapon's normal crange, the save is made with advantage.
+If the creature is beyond the weapon's normal range, the save is made with advantage.
 If the creature is within half the weapon's normal range, the creature is hit with twice the weapon's normal damage dice.